oliveroneill/WiltCollector/README.md

 ```bash
 ./deploy.sh
 ```
+This will create a zip called `WiltCollector.zip` in `deploy/`.
 This can then be uploaded to S3 and connected to Lambda. `index.js` is the Lambda handler and currently logs all output from the Swift program and the handler returns an empty string on completion.

+The `deploy/` directory can be deleted at any time, it contains temporary build items to make the S3 package.

 ## AWS Setup
 ### Lambda